mvolkmann/blog/src/swift-ui.md

 To create one, enter `Color(#colorLiteral())`.
 The part passed to `Color` will be replaced by a color swatch.
 Double-click the swatch to select a different color.
+Click the "Other..." button to open the system color picker which provides many more ways to select a color.

 It is recommended to use the predefined system colors because they are dynamic, meaning that the actual color used automatically changes when switching between light and dark mode.
+To use these in code, enter `Color(UIColor.system` and select a system color from the code completion popup.

+Typically `Color.primary` is used for text because it automatically switches between black for light mode and white for dark mode.

 There are several ways to switch between light and dark mode in the simulator.